Energy Saving Tips

 Get the most out of your heating, cooling and water heating systems.

-• Close shades and drapes during the day to help keep heat out in summer.
+• Close shades and drapes during the day to help keep heat out in the summer.
+Be sure to use heavily insulated curtains and shades.

 • Clean or replace HVAC air filters monthly.